amzoss/RVis-2Day/README.md

 We will use [RStudio](https://www.rstudio.com/) to interact with R, and all exercises will be distributed in [R Markdown](https://rmarkdown.rstudio.com/) files (rather than simple R script files).
 This allows us to combine R code with non-code elements and promotes a [literate programming](https://en.wikipedia.org/wiki/Literate_programming) approach to research.

 A significant portion of the course will use ggplot2 and other tidyverse packages to create visualizations, but prior experience with those packages is not required.
-In order to participate in class exercises, participants will need a computer where you have installed: current versions of R, RStudio, and the following packages: tidyverse, readxl, markdown, knitr, shiny, plotly, maps, mapproj, and sf.
-Permissions to install packages on the fly would be useful.
+In order to participate in class exercises, participants should have installed current versions of R, RStudio, and the following packages: tidyverse, markdown, knitr, readxl, plotly, maps, mapproj, and sf.
+Permissions to install packages on the fly will be useful.

 ## Resources